PrioritySoftware/PrioritySoftware.github.io/_sdk/Installing-Customizations.md

         have more than one programmer, each can track his/her own changes.
-3. Once you have linked all the relevant modifications, create the shell file by running the *Prepare Upgrade* program by Direct Activation from the *Version Revisions* form.
+3. Once you have linked all the relevant modifications, create the shell file by running the *Prepare Upgrade* program by Action from the *Version Revisions* form.
 The shell file will be called *NN*.sh (where NN is the number assigned to the revision) and stored in the *system\\upgrades* directory.